Scattering theory below energy for the cubic fourth-order Schr\"{o}dinger equation: Proof of Main Theorem

 As $t$ tends to $+\infty$, the limitation of \eqref{5.23} is well defined.
 In particular, we find that

 which is nothing but the asymptotic state.
 This concludes the proof of Theorem \ref{the1}. \end{proof}

 {\bf Acknowledgements:}\quad The authors would like to thank Prof. Jean-Claude Saut and B. Pausader for their invaluable comments and suggestions.
-The authors were partly supported by the NSF of China (No.10725102).
+The authors were supported by the NSF of China under grant No.11171033, 11231006.